Mungo Visitor Centre

 Mungo National Park

+Mungo Visitor Centre is closed until further notice to protect the health and safety of our visitors and staff.
+You can still contact us by phone or email for information.
 Stop at Mungo Visitor Centre, located near the entry to Lake Mungo, for excellent displays and free tourist information before exploring.
 You can also join a Willandra Lakes guided tour here.

 - Visitor centres